pryoritymusic/webpagetest-blog/src/posts/full-throttle-comparing-packet-level-and-dev-tools-throttling.md

 * TLS handshake
 * Redirects

-On top of all of that, because it sits between the network layer and renderer, dev tools throttling means any network-level HTTP/2 prioritization won't be applied either.
+On top of all of that, because it sits between the network layer and renderer, DevTools throttling means any network-level HTTP/2 prioritization won't be applied either.

 {% note %}
 There's also something called *simulated throttling* which is what Lighthouse uses.
 Simulated throttling doesn't actually apply throttling at all.
 Instead, Lighthouse runs a test without any throttling applied, then uses some adjustment factors to simulate how that page load would have looked over a slow connection.
-To learn more Lighthouse's simulated throttling approach, the Lighthouse team has written up [some interesting analysis where they compare and contrast the simulated throttling with dev tools throttling and WebPageTest's network throttling](https://docs.google.com/document/d/1BqtL-nG53rxWOI5RO0pItSRPowZVnYJ_gBEQCJ5EeUE/edit).
+To learn more Lighthouse's simulated throttling approach, the Lighthouse team has written up [some interesting analysis where they compare and contrast the simulated throttling with DevTools throttling and WebPageTest's network throttling](https://docs.google.com/document/d/1BqtL-nG53rxWOI5RO0pItSRPowZVnYJ_gBEQCJ5EeUE/edit).
 {% endnote %}

 On the other hand, since packet-level throttling applies to the underlying network, the impact of packet-level throttling can be felt on each of those processes, while also maintaining any network-level HTTP/2 prioritization.
 The result is that packet-level throttling is a much more accurate representation of real network conditions.

-Applying packet-level network throttling requires being able to affect the entire operating systems's network connectivity, which is why it's not an option for dev tools, but is for something like WebPageTest where the testing agent runs on a dedicated machine.
+Applying packet-level network throttling requires being able to affect the entire operating systems's network connectivity, which is why it's not an option for DevTools, but is for something like WebPageTest where the testing agent runs on a dedicated machine.

 The impact might sound academic, but let's dive into some specific examples where the type of throttling may lead you to very different conclusions.